jrs-coding-school/mysql-camp/4-create-table/index.md

 ![Simple Table](/static/assets/img/simple-table.png)

-In a relational database allows you to formally relate tables to one another.
+A relational database allows you to formally relate tables to one another.
 For example, an Orders table could be related to the Customer table.
 We could express this relationship verbally by stating “One customer can place one to many Orders”.
 Another way to say this would be “A single order is related to a single customer”.

 In order to relate the two tables together. we refer a column in a table to a column within the other table.
 Below we see the Orders table.
 See how we copy over the CustomerID from the Customer table to the Orders table?
 This begins to establish the relationship between the two tables.

 ![Relationship](/static/assets/img/simple-table-relationship.png)

 Below is some sample data from Customer and Orders.
 Again, note the CustomerID column’s data within the Orders table.
-See how the values in this column match in the Customer table?
+Do you see how the values in this column match in the Customer table?

 ![Relationship](/static/assets/img/simple-table-relationship-data.png)